-Sunday, March 18, 2018
+Sunday, September 23, 2018

-This seminar discusses all significant changes between the 2010 and the 2016 editions of the ASCE 7 standard, following a chapter-by-chapter sequence.
-Each change is explained, the background to it is given to the extent practicable, and its impact is also discussed, when that can be assessed.
-The emphasis is on what practicing engineers need to know to implement the changes in their design, with confidence and full understanding.
+This seminar discusses all significant changes between the 2010 and the 2016 editions of the ASCE 7 standard following a chapter-by-chapter sequence.
+Each change is explained, the background to it is given to the extent practicable, and its impact is also discussed when that can be assessed.
+The emphasis is on what practicing engineers need to know to implement the changes in their design with confidence and full understanding.

-This seminar will cover the legal responsibilities of engineers and their liability for design, jobsite inspection, safety, and contract administration.
+This seminar will cover the legal responsibilities of engineers and their liability for design, job site inspection, safety, and contract administration.
 Participants will receive practical, hands-on advice and guidance on how to avoid problems through best practices, documentation, the right contract language, and how to effectively resolve disputes.
-It will be presented in an informal, interactive style, using real-life examples.
+It will be presented in an informal, interactive style using real-life examples.

 This seminar is an intensive overview of material evaluation practices and procedures necessary to determine the structural-condition of buildings, bridges, and other structures.
 Included are assessment approach, structural material and system evaluation, state-of-the-art information on visual inspections, destructive and nondestructive testing, hands-on experience essential to evaluating concrete, masonry, wood, and metal structures, report writing, and case studies.

 This seminar provides you with critical knowledge and skills to take advantage of the cost-effective use of earth-retaining structures in rural and urban construction for transportation, commercial, and industrial development.
 From start to finish - from selection and design to construction and general development - the instructors will lead you through the myriad of more than 16 different retaining-wall families from which you can choose.